ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-pivoting/index.md

 ## Setting Pivot Result Columns

-Pivot Result columns are the columns that are created as part of the pivot function.
+Pivot Result Columns are the columns that are created as part of the pivot function.
 You must provide these to the grid in order for the grid to display the correct columns for the active pivot function.

-For example, if you pivot on `Year`, you need to add columns to the grid for each year contained in the data, e.g. `2000, 2002, 2004 etc...`
+For example, if you pivot on `Year`, you need to add columns to the grid for each year contained in the data, e.g. `2000`, `2002`, `2004` e.t.c.

 Pivot result columns are defined identically to the columns supplied to the grid options: you provide a list of [Column Definitions](/column-definitions/) passing a list of columns and / or column groups using the following column API method: